Scotts

 The pack is formed in response to a world that is perceived as fundamentally hostile; a world of predator and prey.

-The pack will function as a group only for relatively narrowly defined goals/purposes.
-Securing food and defending territory.
+The pack will function as a group only for relatively narrowly defined goals/purposes such as securing food and defending territory.

 This behavior is perceived as being the result of being a gregarious and very social person.
-The scottian personality (type) are thought of as the ‘life of the party’; in reality, their actual purpose of this socializing is only to discover if there are other scotts in the environment and if there are ranking and territory establishment are the next order of business.
+The scottian personality (type) is thought of as the ‘life of the party’.
+In reality, their actual purpose of this socializing is only to discover if there are other scotts in the environment and if there, then are ranking and the establishment of ‘territory’, are the next order of business.

 How do you know when you encounter a scott?

 The eyes.
-Scotts have a distinctive ‘focus’, their gaze is never incidental to their mood, the conversation they are engaged in, the scott will always be watching the surrounding environment for threats and opportunity.
+Scotts have a distinctive ‘focus’, their gaze is never incidental to their mood, the conversation they are engaged in, or anything other than being aware of their surroundings. a scott will always be watching the surrounding environment for threats and opportunity.

 Can you tell who is what?